VandaFarsad/portfolio-dockerized/README.md

 # Portfolio Dockerized

-A dockerized Django web application for a developer portfolio.
+A dockerized Django web application as a developer portfolio.

-The Hero and About Me sections can be customized via the Admin page.
-Skills and projects can also be added and removed via the admin page.
+The Hero and About Me sections can be be added and removed via the admin page.
+Skills and projects can also be customized via the admin page.

 In case not obvious — this code serves to demonstrate my way of working.
-I would not necessarily recommend this for a simple portfolio webage like this.
+I would not necessarily recommend it for a simple portfolio webage like this.

 ## Tools Used